Is your DFSR backlog not clearing? Are your files sitting in a “scheduled” state without replicating or syncing?

 With its P2P transfer architecture, Resilio can quickly replicate large files and large numbers of files across your entire replication environment.

-Resilio Connect uses a process known as file chunking — transferring files in chunks.
+Resilio Platform uses a process known as file chunking — transferring files in chunks.
 Once a server receives a file chunk, it can immediately share it with any other server in your network.

 For example, Server 1 begins replicating file changes to Server 2.
 Server 2 can share that chunk with other servers as soon as it is received.
 Sync speed is significantly increased because: